JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 ### Locale
 The locale manager.
 You can add/modify the texts in it with the language editor.

+### Rate Limit Resolver
+This module is for reducing rate limit errors by debouncing (on holds and wait for certain time) video switching requests across VizVid instances.
+There is no adjustable options for this module.

 Also for advanced usage, it is capable to use without the VizVid player.
 You may use the `Language Receiver` with any text components to make your own localized interface.